 The standard life span of an optical detector is 10 years though some specific manufacturers suggest an extended life span.
 However, detectors need calibrating according to their environment and are highly susceptible to degradation based on environmental factors.
 For example a detector situated within a very dusty environment will require replacement sooner than a detector in a clean environment.

-BS 5839-1 states that all Emergency Callouts should be attended within 8 hours of the call being placed by the customer, regardless of when the call was received.
-It is recommended that repair to all faults or damage be undertaken as soon as possible.
-Ideally when they are first identified.
 Operating nationally, 24/7, Marlowe Fire & Security can provide a responsive service, guaranteeing reactive call out times much faster than those recommended by the British Standards.
 Find out more.

 Under the RRO the Responsible Person must appoint a competent person to assist him in undertaking the preventative and protective measures (RRO 18.1).
 BS 5839-1 suggests that Competence of a fire alarm servicing organization can be assured by the use of organizations that are third-party certificated, by a UKAS-certified certification body i.e. BAFE.